pj201/csc791-projects/README.md

 ----------------------------------------------

-Project description:
+Project one-sentence description:

-Demonstration of four different time series analysis techniques, against three different data sets (Tweets from BarackObama, a month's worth of OSX OInstrumenter data for pjones, and a month's worth of Journaling data for pjones).
+Demonstration of four different time series analysis techniques, against three different data sets (Tweets from BarackObama, a month of OSXInstrumenter data for pjones, and a month of Journaling data for pjones).

 The time series modelling techniques we've included are: